Gadsden’s Festival of Trees dedicated to American First Ladies

 "Local elementary schools and non-profits, design the trees, and decorate them themselves," says Tom Banks, deputy director of the CCA,

-“Mostly using recycled ornaments upon the theme, that they’ve researched themselves about each first lady this year, then put the ornaments and trees together based upon that,” says Banks.
+“Mostly using recycled ornaments upon the theme, that they’ve researched themselves about each first lady this year, then put the ornaments and trees together based upon that.”

 The schools and non-profits picked the First Ladies of their choice on a first-come, first-serve basis, and research the life of each one based on their projects and philanthropy work.
 We saw trees dedicated to Nancy Reagan, Betty Ford, Mamie Eisenhower, Eleanor Roosevelt, Hillary Clinton, Barbara and Laura Bush, Lucy Hayes and perhaps the most beloved of all: Dolly Madison.

-Saturday will be “Polar Express Day” at the center and will feature a free visit from Santa himself.
-Santa will visit and refreshments will be served, free of charge, in the CCA lobby from 10 a.m. until noon, and the Polar Express Train will be behind the center from 10-2 with its own admission charge.
+Saturday will be “Polar Express Day” at the center and will feature a free visit from Santa himself, and train ride behind the center that will have an admission charge.
+Santa will visit and refreshments will be served, free of charge, in the CCA lobby from 10 a.m. until Noon, and the Polar Express Train will be behind the center from 10 a.m to 2 p.m. with its own admission charge.

 Copyright 2018 WBRC.
 All rights reserved.